ibm-cloud-docs/cephaas/getting-started.md

 After placing your order, the next step is to select the IBM Cloud Satellite location and naming your deployment.
 You will receive the link to [prepare your deployment](https://test.cloud.ibm.com/docs/cephaas?topic=cephaas-preparing-deployment) in an e-mail.

-## Infrastructure set up and maintenance
+## Infrastructure setup and maintenance
 {: #setupandmaintenance}
 {: step}